Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 #### Auto Complete
-You can add auto complete to a command option by defining an auto complete handler for it by annotating a method with
-<com.github.kaktushose.jda.commands.annotations.interactions.AutoComplete>.
-Auto Complete handlers are always bound to
-one or more slash commands.
+You can add auto complete to a command option by defining an auto complete handler for it by annotating a method with AutoComplete>.
+Auto Complete handlers are always bound to one or more slash commands.

 The slash commands can either be referenced by the: